CiBotProject/bot-docs/BOT.md

 the modules.

-In order to allow the main module (`bot.js`) to be agnostic to mocking, all patching is done within the modules making the service calls.
+In order to allow the main module (`bot.js`) to be agnostic to mocking, all patching is done within the modules making the module calls.
+This also allows mocking of urls that include custom parameters (i.e. GitHub contributor/file names).
+Since the mocking response does not change from one call to another, however, we are unable to test some of the alternative flows at this time.

 ## Bot Implementation — *Part 3 of 6*